shiningflash/shiningflash/README.md

 I am a **Backend Engineer** currently based in **Lund, Sweden**, with over 4 years of hands-on experience in building scalable, high-performance backend systems.
 I’m passionate about solving complex problems and delivering efficient, clean code.

 ## 🚀 Actively Seeking New Opportunities
-I am **actively looking to contribute** to new projects and opportunities that challenge my skills in Python, FastAPI, MongoDB, and backend development.
+I am **actively looking to contribute** to new projects and opportunities that challenge my skills in backend development.
 Now based in **Lund, Sweden**, I am excited to explore roles that allow me to make an impact on dynamic, innovative teams.
 Let's collaborate and build something great together!

 ## 🏆 Professional Experience
 - **WellDev LTD (Remote for Switzerland)**